marcglasberg/assorted_layout_widgets/README.md

 `CrossAxisAlignment.baseline` or `CrossAxisAlignment.stretch`, you'll get
 an `UnimplementedError`.

+### Text direction

+The `textDirection` parameter controls the direction that children are rendered in.
+`TextDirection.ltr` is the default direction, so the first child is rendered to the left, with subsequent children following to the right.
+If you want to order children in the opposite direction (right to left), then use `TextDirection.rtl`.

+This can be used with RTL (right to left) languages, but also when you want to align children to the right.

 ### Using Text as children

 When you use `Text` widgets in your children, it's strongly recommended that